 - The U.S. president surely misjudges China’s willingness to tolerate whatever dislocations a trade war with the United States might bring, rather than bend to U.S. efforts to interfere in China’s sovereignty or its domestic industrial development plans.

 Thus, the two largest economies on earth are engaged in the biggest trade war since the Great Depression.
-While HFE’s Chief Economist Jim O’Sullivan estimates that the impact of the U.S. tariffs on prices and supplies of goods so far has been small, expanding the radius of dutied products to include consumer goods—consumer electronics are on the list—will affect more items in CPI.
+While HFE’s Chief Economist Jim O’Sullivan estimates that the impact of the U.S. tariffs on prices and supplies of goods so far has been small, expanding the radius of dutied products to include consumer goods—consumer electronics are on the list—will affect more items in CPI and many companies such as EMS Solutions built assembly of electronic manufacturing are starting to change this point to improve the economy and give good and functional products for a change.
 A blip up in prices and a slip in real disposable incomes may become perceptible.
 Is this enough to drive the U.S. economy off its expansion track into recession?
 Probably not!
 However, China has other weapons in its arsenal to inflict pain on U.S. companies doing business in China.
 That might have serious implications for some of the biggest U.S. companies.

 The Trump administration asserts that companies in China are paying billions of dollars in tariffs on goods sold to the United States.
 That is bad thinking.
 Most of the stuff China sells to the United States is no longer made in the United States, or anywhere else in the world for that matter.
 Do you need an iPad, iPhone, a laptop computer or server?
 They are all made in China.
 The economics textbook teaches us that the incidence of a tax or tariff on a good whose supply is inelastic—like a monopolist’s output—falls upon the buyer.
 So if you need that new iPad, it is you who will be paying the import duty, not some worker in China.
 In plain English, no other source for iPads exists.